-To tilt Mosley’s diet even more toward Plant Paleo, simply replace most or all of the oil with additional whole foods.
+To make Mosley’s diet more voluminous and nutrient-rich substitute most or all of the oil with whole foods.
+To keep them mostly fat, you could use avocados or nuts, for example.
 This will provide even more nutrition.
-It will also result in consuming a greater volume of food, which will make those 800 calories stretch much further.
+It will also result in consuming more food, which will make those 800 calories stretch further.
 For example, instead of a tiny 1.25-tablespoon sip of processed oil, one could substitute two eggs, 3/4 of cup of lentils, or a couple of medium oranges.
-On an 800-calorie budget, that extra volume could really help with satiety.
+On an 800-calorie budget, that extra food could really help with satiety.

 Regardless, I give Mosley’s real-food, 8-week diet plan a thumbs up if the rest of it looks as good as what we see above.
 It’s designed to last only 8 weeks, and it’s a much better way to eat 800 calories than prepackaged processed foods and shakes.

 It’s worth mentioning that the Newcastle protocol is effective for diabetics who carry a normal amount of bodyweight; i.e. it’s not just the overweight or obese Type 2 Diabetic.
 The researchers’ theory is that we each tolerate our own particular limits of fat in the liver and pancreas without getting diabetes; go over that limit and we run into glucose and insulin sensitivity issues.